Coronavirus: a guide for organisers of classes, events and workshops

 The global economy has already taken a hit from the restrictions that are required to contain COVID 19, it’s entirely possible (even probable) that your business will be affected to some degree as well.
 It is prudent to plan for a depressed income in the next few months.

-Several private banks have introduced measures to help with short term cash flow cover, for instance Natwest and Lloyds banking group.
+Several private banks, such as Natwest, have introduced measures to help with short term cash flow cover.
 Some of the measures they have put in place include dedicated staff resources to help customers through, loan repayment holidays and temporary waiving of fees for overdrafts.
 Whichever institution you bank with, you should be able to discover the level of additional support they can offer by contacting them directly.

 The UK government has also introduced a Coronavirus Business Interruption Loan Scheme which will back 80% of the capital for loans offered to small businesses by banks.
 This should make for more attractive fees and terms and encourage financial institutions to approve more credit decisions for small businesses.
 So, in theory, this will make it easier for you to get extra cash if you need it.

 If you have any kind of insurance it’s worth checking your policy to see if it can help lessen the harm of COVID 19 caused disruptions.
 Specifically, you should look for cover relating to business interruption or loss of income.

 Bookwhen was a fully remote company even before recent events so we’ve been following the recommendations for some employers to adjust working habits in this direction with great interest.

 There was already a growing trend across many sectors for remote events, from Peloton in the exercise space to the online training and vocational courses which are already widespread.

 It’s possible that a global event like this outbreak could be the catalyst for a paradigm shift in modes of working in the same way that the allowances made for World War 2 were instrumental in bringing women into the workplace.
 Whether that proves to be the case or not, it’s certainly a good time to experiment with delivering your events through the internet, via a screen.